-Since most of your personal, driving and vehicle information are already on public record, withholding information from your insurer doesn’t make sense.
+Since most of your personal, driving, and vehicle information is already on public record, withholding information from your insurer doesn’t make sense.
 In fact, providing incomplete or misleading information may void your policy.
 When there is an insurance claim, insurance companies investigate the claim.
 This ensures that money gets paid out for valid claims.
 An insurance adjuster may, at this time, obtain information from the MTO.
 If discrepancies exist between this and the information you provided to the insurance company, your claim could be denied even if the discrepancy has nothing to do with the claim.

 How Safe is My Personal Information With an Insurance Company?